bean-mhm/goofyproxy/README.md

 # goofyproxy

-[goofyproxy](./goofyproxy) is the backbone of this project.
+[goofyproxy](./goofyproxy) is the backbone of the project.
 It provides three fundumental classes we can build upon: `GoofyIo`, `GoofyServer` and `GoofyClient`.